magento/merchdocs/src/cms/page-builder-templates.md

 1. **Created For** is an optional selector you can use to assign the template to a particular content area so that it can be filtered and more easily found when you want to apply that template later.
 Assigning the template to a particular content area does not limit its use to that area.
 You can use any template anywhere that Page Builder content is allowed.

 1. Click <span class="btn">Save</span>.
-You should see a confirmation message that your template is saved.
+A confirmation message appears indicating that your template is saved.

 ## Apply a template